Fe del Mundo: Later life and death

 Del Mundo was still active in her practice of pediatrics into her 90s.
-She died of cardiac arrest on August 6, 2011, and was buried at the Libingan ng mga Bayani.
+She died of cardiac arrest on August 6, 2011, three months before her 100th birthday, and was buried at the Libingan ng mga Bayani.

 Medicine in the Philippines was revolutionized by Dr. Fe del Mundo.
 She made numerous breakthroughs in the field of pediatrics from immunization, treatment of jaundice, and providing accessible health care to countless families living in poverty.

 Research and innovations

 Del Mundo was noted for her pioneering work on infectious diseases in Philippine communities.
 Undeterred by the lack of well-equipped laboratories in post-war Philippines, she unhesitatingly sent specimens or blood samples for analysis abroad.
 In the 1950s, she pursued studies on dengue fever, a common malady in the Philippines, of which little was known at the time.
 Her clinical observations on dengue, and the findings of research she later undertook on the disease are said to "have led to a fuller understanding of dengue fever as it afflicts the young".
 She authored over a hundred articles, reviews, and reports in medical journals on such diseases as dengue, polio and measles.
 She also authored Textbook of Pediatrics, a fundamental medical text used in Philippine medical schools.

 Del Mundo was active in the field of public health, with special concerns towards rural communities.
 She organized rural extension teams to advise mothers on breastfeeding and child care. and promoted the idea of linking hospitals to the community through the public immersion of physicians and other medical personnel to allow for greater coordination among health workers and the public for common health programs such as immunization and nutrition.
 She called for the greater integration of midwives into the medical community, considering their more visible presence within rural communities.
 Notwithstanding her own devout Catholicism, she was an advocate of family planning and population control.

 Del Mundo was also known for having devised an incubator made out of bamboo, designed for use in rural communities without electrical power.